wwwlicious/servicestack-configuration-consul/readme.md

 `ConsulAppSetting` is a basic implementation of `IAppSettings` that makes calls directly to Consul K/V store on every request.
 The URL of the consul instance to use can be specified as an optional constructor argument.

 ### `CachedConsulAppSetting`
-`CachedConsulAppSetting` is a thin wrapper around `ConsulAppSetting` that caches all fetched requests for 1500ms (by default.
+`CachedConsulAppSetting` is a thin wrapper around `ConsulAppSetting` that caches all fetched requests for 2000ms (by default.
 The time, in ms, can be specified as a constructor argument).
-If a repeate call is made for same key within the caching time the result will be served from the cache rather than the K/V store.
+If a repeat call is made for the same key within the caching time the result will be served from the cache rather than the K/V store.

 Calls to Consul are made via a loopback address so will be quick, however caching results avoids the potential to overload Consul by making too many requests in a short period of time.

 The default `ICacheClient` implementation used is `MemoryCacheClient`.
-A different implementation if `ICacheClient` can be specified using the `WithCacheClient(ICacheClient cacheClient)` method, however the recommendation is to use a local memory cache.
+A different implementation of `ICacheClient` can be specified using the `WithCacheClient(ICacheClient cacheClient)` method, however the recommendation is to use a local memory cache.
 The goal of the `CachedConsulAppSetting` is to avoid many repeated loopback http requests in a small period of time so there is little to gain in replacing these calls with many requests to a remote caching solution.

 ```charp
 // Cache results for 5000ms in new instance of MyCacheClient.
 AppSettings = new CachedConsulAppSettings(5000).WithCacheClient(new MyCacheClient());
 ```

+### Multi Level Keys
+Consul K/V store supports the concept of folders.
+Any element of a Key that precedes a '/' is treated as a folder.
+This allows the same key to be represented at different levels of specificity.
+This plugin looks at the following levels (from most to least specific):

+* ss/{key}/{servicename}/{version} (version specific)
+* ss/{key}/{servicename} (service specific)
+* ss/{key} (default key)

+This would allow an appSetting with key "cacheTimeout" to differ for a specific version of a service, differ per service or have a default value for all services.
+The both implementations of `ConsulAppSettings` will transparently try and find the most specific match following the above pattern.

+#### Key Makeup
+In the above example the fields used to check for different keys are as follows:

+* ss/ - this is a default folder to separate all values used by ServiceStack.
+* {key} - the key supplied to the `IAppSetting` method.
+* {servicename} - `AppHost.ServiceName`
+* {version} - 'AppHost.Config.ApiVersion`

 ## Demo
 ServiceStack.Configuration.Consul.Demo is a console app that starts a self hosted application that runs as [http://127.0.0.1:8093/](http://127.0.0.1:8093/).
 This contains a simple service that takes a GET and PUT request: